Lisa Jones, United States says,

 It may be noted that drugs other than those listed above may also interact with Ketorolac Tromethamine.

-Is it possible for me to apply Ketorolac Tromethamine with other drugs?
+Is it possible for me to take Ketorolac Tromethamine with other drugs?

 Should certain beverages, foods and other products be avoided when I apply Ketorolac Tromethamine?